-Out of all the crazy out-of-this-world experiences a career in the travel industry has given me, flying in to an isolated camping spot in the Flinders Ranges would have to be one of the most memorable.
+Out of all the crazy out-of-this-world experiences a career in the travel industry has given me, flying into an isolated camping spot in the Flinders Ranges would have to be one of the most memorable.
 This heli swag camping experience will remain forever etched in my memory!

 Camping in a swag for the night is about as Australian as it gets.
 Spending a night out in the bush surrounded by Australian wildlife, nothing but the sounds of nature and the crispy night air sounded like the perfect introduction to the Flinders Ranges, and so it was settled: I would spend my first night here in the bush on the heli-swag experience.